Install cosign: https://docs.sigstore.dev/cosign/system_config/installation/

 Docker

-The included Dockerfile uses a multi-stage build: Rust nightly for compilation, Debian slim for runtime.
+The included Dockerfile uses a multi-stage build: Rust stable for compilation, Debian slim for runtime.

 Build the image